schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

         * value `string`: Value of the custom parameter.
     * descender `int`: is always negative.
     * horizontalStems `list`: a list of `int` values.
+    * iconName `string`: stores the selected master icon (new in v2.5)
     * id `string` a unique id that connects the layers (associated ID) with the master.
     * userData `dict` to store custom data.
 Only `string`, `int`, `float`, `array`, `dict` and `date` data is allowed.
     * weightValue `int`: The width position for interpolation.
 Is only present if the value is not `100`.
     * weightValue `int`: The weight position for interpolation.
 Is only present if the value is not `100`.
+    * customValue `int`: The custom position for interpolation.
+Is only present if the value is not `0`.
+    * customValue[1-3] `int`: More custom positions for interpolation.
+Is only present if the value is not `0`.
+    * weight `string` : The weight part of the master name.
+Possible values "SemiLight", "Light", "SemiBold", "Bold"
+    * width `string` : The width part of the master name.
+Possible values "SemiCondensed", "Condensed", "SemiExtended", "Extended"
+    * custom `string` : All other parts of the master name that doesn’t fit into `weight` or `width`
     * verticalStems `list`: a list of `int` values.
     * xHeight `int`
 * glyphs `list`